Keksgesicht/vban/README.md

     -c, --channels=LIST     : channels from the stream to use.
 LIST is of form x,y,z,... default is to forward the stream as it is
 	-o, --output=NAME       : DEPRECATED. please use -d -d, --device=NAME       : Audio device name.
 This is file name for file backend, server name for jack backend, device for alsa, stream_name for pulseaudio.
+	-D, --description=NAME  : Description for the stream.
+Used for media name in pulseaudio.
 	-l, --loglevel=LEVEL    : Log level, from 0 (FATAL) to 4 (DEBUG). default is 1 (ERROR)
 	-h, --help              : display this message